-- a) serious actual or threatened physical assault against another student or a member of staff. - b) sexual abuse or assault. - c) supplying an illegal drug. - d) possession of an illegal drug with intent to supply. - e) carrying an offensive weapon. - f) making a malicious serious false allegation against a member of staff. - g) potentially placing students, staff and members of the public in significant danger or at risk of significant harm.
+- a) serious actual or threatened physical assault against another student or a member of staff. - b) sexual abuse or assault - c) possession of an illegal drug on College premises - d) supplying an illegal drug or the intent to supply - e) carrying an offensive weapon. - f) making a malicious serious false allegation against a member of staff. - g) potentially placing students, staff and members of the public in significant danger or at risk of significant harm.